cybersader/awesome-cybersader/📁 05 - Learning/Ninestar Classes/Linux Forensics/Linux Forensics.md

 	- Is it automated or not?
 		- Probably not because of the time gaps
 	- A lot of this generates logs, so we can validate the evidence with more log-based evidence
+## Lab 12 - Log Analysis
+- Goals For This Lab
+	1. Investigate successful and failed logins
+	2. Track activity for mail user
+	3. Include log data in file system timeline
+	4. Continue to enhance incident timeline with new information
+- You can convert syslog to mactime and use timeline explorer to look through logs
+- Tune your logs
 # Linux Filesystem
 - ![](_attachments/Linux%20Forensics/IMG-20240410203409673.png)
 >>>>>>> Stashed changes